What you Should Know

 Termidor was introduced in 2000.
-Counting the years it was tested before release a treatment with Termidor SC, if done properly should last from 15 to 20 years.
-After treatment it takes 8 weeks up to 3 months to eradicate the colony.
+Counting the years it was tested before release a treatment with Termidor SC, should last from 15 to 20 years.
+After treatment it can take 8 weeks up to 3 months to eradicate the colony.
 During this time sub-termites could still do some light feeding.
 This is normal and should cause no alarm.
-As large colonies are effected it usually takes around 8 days for that individual to contact the Fipronil and die.
-During that time that termite infects other termites and they have their 8 day turn at spreading the effect.
+It usually takes around 8 days for a termite individual to contact the Fipronil and die.
+During that time this termite infects other termites and they have their 8 day turn at spreading the effect.
 Termidor SC’s Domino effect travels through the colony until it’s eliminated.
 As the colony slowly dies out the surviving termites will try to feed until no termites are left.

 Category: Termite News